mericozcann/econssi/README.md

 ## License

-Released under the **MIT License**.
 You may use, modify, and distribute with attribution.

 ---